From the Confessions: The Defense of the Augsburg Confession

 But we cheerfully maintain the old traditions that were established in the Church for the sake of usefulness and tranquility.
 We interpret them in a more moderate way that excludes the opinion which holds that they justify.
 Yet our enemies falsely accuse us of abolishing good ordinances and church discipline.
 For we can truly declare that the liturgy in our churches is more becoming than with the adversaries.
 And if anyone will consider it properly, we conform to the canons more truly than do the adversaries.

-Lucy was a sweet, Southern lady.
+Pulling It Together: Lucy was a sweet, Southern lady.
 Even suffering from Alzheimer’s disease, she was a very dear sister in Christ whom I liked to visit in the care facility where she had to live with others suffering from the same or similar conditions.
-At first, because I was wearing a clerical collar, she knew I was her pastor but she could not remember my name or the name of the church that she had attended for scores of years.
+At first, because I was wearing a clerical collar, she knew I was her pastor but she could not remember my name or the name of the church that she had attended for decades.
 Eventually, she did not even recognize me as her pastor.
-Whenever I asked if her daughter had been by to see her, she always said, “No,” or, “About a week ago,” even though her daughter visited every day.
+Whenever I asked if her daughter had been by to see her, she always said, “no,” or, “about a week ago,” even though her daughter visited every day.
 She just could not remember things anymore—her short-term memory being especially affected.

 Toward the end of my pastorate in her church, I visited Lucy on a day when she seemed a little upset about something that she could not put into words.
 It might have been some fleeting memory that she could not quite recall, or perhaps the other patients were distressing her.
 At the end of my visit, I asked her if she would like me to pray.
 She always did, so politely smiled and said, “Yes, please.”
 As I quickly considered what to pray, I thought, “The Lord’s Prayer might be a comfort to her.”
 And so I began, “Our Father…”